mason-aug/mcp-server-coingecko/README.md

 ### getCoinMarketChart

-Gets historical market chart data for a specific cryptocurrency.
+Gets historical market chart data for a specific cryptocurrency, including price, market cap, and volume.

-Parameters:
+Parameters (all validated with Zod):
 - `coinId` (optional): The ID of the coin to fetch data for (e.g., 'bitcoin', 'ethereum').
 Defaults to 'bitcoin'.
 - `vsCurrency` (optional): The currency to display prices in (e.g., 'usd', 'eur', 'jpy').
 Defaults to 'usd'.
-- `days` (optional): Number of days of data to retrieve.
+- `days` (optional): Number of days of data to retrieve (e.g., '1', '14', '30', '90', 'max').
 Defaults to '30'.
 - `interval` (optional): Data interval.
 Leave empty for automatic selection based on time range.

 Example usage: